 If you require a capsule endoscopy, you’ll be asked not to eat anything and to drink only clear liquids the day before.
+You will be instructed to stop any oral intake the morning of the procedure.
 This helps make sure your digestive system is clear.
-You might be asked not to take certain medications before the test and to avoid intense activity afterward.

-During the procedure, your doctor places adhesive patches with electrodes on the skin of your abdomen.
-The electrodes send signals to a transmitter worn around your waist.
+During the procedure, your GI nurse places a belt with sensors in it around your waist area.
+The sensors send signals to a recorder worn at your waist.
 Thin wires connect the electrodes to the transmitter.
 You swallow a capsule about the size of a large vitamin, which is specially coated so it’s easier to swallow.

-If you’re having capsule endoscopy to check your small intestine, you’ll swallow the capsule and go home, wearing the transmitter around your waist.
-Usually, you’ll return the next day.
-Your doctor connects the transmitter to a computer and looks at video images of your digestive system to check for problems.
+If you’re having capsule endoscopy to check your small intestine, you’ll swallow the capsule and go home, wearing the belt and recorder around your waist.
+Usually, you’ll return the next day to return the belt and recorder.
+Your doctor connects the recorder to a computer and looks at video images of your digestive system to check for problems.